One of the most common topics we get asked is how to lay the perfect shed concrete slab for your new shed.

-And filling is the opposite – adding material to the ground to build up a level surface.
+And filling is the opposite – adding material to the concrete floor to build up a level surface.

 With both cutting and filling, you should ensure you also level out at least 1 to 2 metres around the shed edge.
-This allows easy access to build the shed, and afterwards for maintenance of the shed and ground.
+This allows easy access to build the shed, and afterwards for maintenance of the shed and concrete floor.

-Leaving a generous level pad around your shed also prevents erosion, which can undermine your slab foundations.
+Leaving a generous level pad around your shed also prevents erosion, which can undermine your concrete floor foundations.